alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

 - Preparing communications to send out to ASG for the July event (priority)
 - Responding to some e-mails that have been ignored for too long

+MS: All the best!
+Please let me know where I and others can help.

 #### Where do you need help?

 - How do I say no to things I’m asked to do?

+MS: Please do continue to find joy in what you do, involve people where you can and delegate tasks that distract from you work.

 ## 2022-05-03